FAQ International payments

 Which currencies does GoCardless support?

-We currently support payments in DKK, GBP, EUR, SEK, AUD, NZD and Canadian Dollars.
+We currently support payments in USD, CAD, GBP, EUR, SEK, DKK, AUD and NZD.

 Where can my customers be based?

-GoCardless gives you access to a growing number of Direct Debit schemes around the world.
-You can use each scheme to collect payments from customers in the following countries:
+GoCardless gives you access to a growing number of ACH debit (also known as Direct Debit) networks around the world.
+When you collect international payments, you can collect from your customers in their currencies, then have the payments converted into your home currency and paid out into your domestic bank account.

 United Kingdom - Bacs Direct Debit